mikeroyal/Apple-Silicon-Guide/README.md

 [DOSBox Staging](https://github.com/dosbox-staging/dosbox-staging) is a full x86 CPU emulator (independent of host architecture), capable of running DOS programs that require real or protected mode.

 [Flycast](https://github.com/flyinghead/flycast) is a multi-platform Sega Dreamcast, Naomi and Atomiswave emulator derived from reicast.

+[AetherSX2 For Macs (Apple Silicon)](https://www.aethersx2.com/archive/?dir=desktop/mac) is a emulator of the PlayStation 2 console using the based of the [PCSX2 emulator](https://pcsx2.net/).
+It lets you enjoy hundreds and hundreds of video games, many of which are classics, anytime and anywhere.

 [PCSX2](https://pcsx2.net/) is a Playstation 2 'emulator', a free program that tries to replicate the Playstation 2 console to enable you to play PS2 games on your PC.